10 Places to Visit in Berlin, Germany

 When I am reading blogs about where to stay in Berlin, I found this post from The Broke Backpacker helpful.
 She explained there which neighborhood you should stay at.
 She recommended that you should stay in the Mitte neighborhood if you visit the city for the first time.
 So, I booked my accommodation in that neighborhood.

-I arrived in Berlin late at night, so I only had one and a half day to fully explore the city.
+I arrived in Germany late at night, so I only had one and a half-day to fully explore the city.
 I didn’t have an itinerary, and I thought I should just explore the city without any itinerary to follow.
 Besides, every place is accessible because Berlin has different transportation options: S-Bahn, U-Bahn, buses, trams, and ferries.

 Everybody probably knows this landmark, and everybody has a picture here, of course!
 The Brandenburg Gate used to be a symbol of division in Germany, but now it is Berlin’s symbol of peace and unity.